DataDog/browser-sdk/packages/rum/README.md

   - `env`: environment of the service
   - `version`: version of the service
   - `enableTracing`: enable tracing of xhr and fetch requests
-  - `shouldTraceUrl`: function to determine if an URL should be traced (default: same domain only)
+  - `allowedTracingOrigins`: list of string or regexp to allow other origins to be traced (default: same domain only)

   ```
   init(configuration: {